vrunk11/fl2k_2/README.md

-Fork of the osmo_fl2K project.
+FL2K_2 : a fork of the osmo_fl2K project.

 Turns FL2000-based USB 3.0 to VGA adapters into low cost DACs.